Home

 Therapy Dog Program

-Paw for Patients allows volunteers, whose dogs are qualified with an approved therapy dog organization, to engage with patients and staff throughout the hospital.
+Our Paws for Patients program allows volunteers and their qualified dogs to engage with patients and staff throughout the hospital.
 Must be 18 years or older to participate and able to commit to at least two visits per month.
+All participating dogs must be qualified by an approved therapy dog organization.

-For more information, contact the specific campus you are interested in.
+For more information, contact the specific campus where you’d like to volunteer.

 Benefits of Animal Therapy